Nebraska Democrats announce nominee for special election - NewsBreak

 Nebraska Democrats announce nominee for special election

 LINCOLN, Neb.
-(AP) — Nebraska Democrats have picked state Sen. Patty Pansing Brooks of Lincoln to run in a special election to replace former U.S....northplattepost.com

-LINCOLN, Neb.
-(AP) — Nebraska Democrats have picked state Sen. Patty Pansing Brooks of Lincoln to run in a special election to replace former U.S....northplattepost.com
+(AP) — Nebraska Democrats have picked state Sen. Patty Pansing Brooks of Lincoln to run in a special election to replace former U.S. Rep. Jeff Fortenberry, a Republican who resigned last month after he was convicted of federal charges.

+Party officials announced their pick for the June 28 special election, which will determine who will serve the rest of Fortenberry’s term.Date set for Nebraska special election for US House after Fortenberry’s resignation

+Pansing Brooks is likely to face fellow state Sen. Mike Flood, a Norfolk Republican who had challenged Fortenberry in the GOP primary on May 10.

 Comments / 0